Inflation in Turkey in December slows to 64% in favor of Erdogan - ExBulletin

 Inflation in Turkey in December slows to 64% in favor of Erdogan

-ANKARA, Turkey (AP) Inflation in Turkey fell sharply in December thanks mainly to technical reasons that could help President Recep Tayyip Erdogan run ahead of an election, but they are unlikely to bring relief households suffering from a cost of living crisis.
+ANKARA, Turkey — Inflation in Turkey fell sharply in December, mainly for technical reasons that could help President Recep Tayyip Erdogan run for office, but are unlikely to bring relief to households suffering from a cost crisis. life.

 Consumer prices for the year rose 64.27% in December, the Turkish Statistical Institute said on Tuesday, compared with 84.39% in November.